threerings/narya/src/as/com/threerings/README.txt

   Perhaps we'll want a util method that always generates an error if the object's type is not identical or a subclass of the casted-to type.

+  ***Update:
+     var o1 :String = null;
+     var o2 :String = String(o1); // ends up being "" or something

+     The 2nd kind of cast destroys null, at least for String.
+So fuck that, I was trying to use it when pulling a value out of a hash, but if it wasn't there it got booched.

 - Pitfall!
 This is perfectly legal: var b :int = 3;